-• Michael Halfmoon, michael.halfmoon@science.doe.gov
+• Michael Halfmoon, michael.halfmoon@science.doe.gov Website: https://science.osti.gov/fes/Research

 (c) Fusion Materials and Internal Components

 The development of materials suitable for a power-producing fusion device is prerequisite for the eventual success of fusion power.
 Every component, from the innermost chamber walls to the outer framework, demands materials that can endure and perform in demanding conditions including extremes of heat, particle exposure, and neutron fluxes.
 The fusion materials and internal components program area is devoted to advancing materials, developing physical and numerical material models, and realizing essential material tools necessary to achieve fusion power.
 The program area is dedicated to research that results in: